Engee documentation

 Out[0]:

-The plotted graph shows the change of variables.
+The displayed graph shows the change in variables.
 The calculation period in the model is set to 1 second.
-The change of the variable of the state of traffic light sections light by value and duration corresponds to the time diagram.
+Changing the state variable of traffic light sections light the value and duration correspond to the time chart.

 In [ ]: